vanvalenlab/deepcell-tf/README.md

     vanvalenlab/deepcell-tf:0.11.0-gpu
 ```

 This will start a Docker container with `deepcell-tf` installed and start a jupyter session using the default port 8888.
 This command also mounts a data folder (`$PWD/data`) and a notebooks folder (`$PWD/notebooks`) to the docker container so it can access data and Juyter notebooks stored on the host workstation.
-Data and models must be saved in these mounted directories to persist any them outside of the running container.
+Data and models must be saved in these mounted directories to persist them outside of the running container.
 The default port can be changed to any non-reserved port by updating `-p 8888:8888` to, e.g., `-p 8080:8888`.
 If you run across any errors getting started, you should either refer to the `deepcell-tf` for developers section or raise an issue on GitHub.

 For examples of how to train models with the `deepcell-tf` library, check out the following notebooks: